omtejeda/notification-api/README.md

 * [Frequently Asked Questions](#frequently-asked-questions)
 * [License](#license)

 ## Features
 ___
-- Highly flexible and configurable
+- 🔧 Highly flexible and configurable
-- Dedicated database for storage
+- 🗄️ Dedicated database for storage
-- Generic and flexible design for use in many different applications
+- ⚙️ Generic and flexible design for use in many different applications
-- Easily integrable with any application
+- 🔌 Easily integrable with any application

+## Why use the Notification API?

+- __Centralized Notification Management__: The Notification API provides a single interface send, track and manage all notifications sent from different applications.
+No matter what provider (e.g., SendGrid, SMTP, or custom HTTP clients) is used, you can monitor delivery status, success rates, and volumes from one place.

+- __Simplifies Development__: Forget about writing custom code for every application that needs to send notifications.
+Instead, set up your notification providers and templates once.
+All your applications can then send notifications by simply making a call to the Notification API, reducing code duplication and maintenance.

+- __Unified Template Management__: Manage all your notification templates in one place.
+Templates can include placeholders that are dynamically replaced when sending notifications, making it easy to personalize messages without adding complexity to your code.

+__Resend and Retry Made Easy__: The Notification API automatically retries failed delivery attempts, with up to 5 retries before marking the notification as failed.
+If all retries fail, the failure is logged for auditing.
+Additionally, you can easily query and manually resend notifications via the API, providing a robust and reliable solution for handling failures without manual intervention.

+- __Boost Productivity__: By offloading notification logic to the API, development teams can focus on core features.
+Once providers and templates are set up, sending notifications becomes a simple API call.

 ## Technologies